$12 Billion In Private Student Loan Debt May Be Wiped Away By Missing Paperwork

 At the center of the storm is one of the nation's largest owners of private student loans, the National Collegiate Student Loan Trusts.
 It is struggling to prove in court that it has the legal paperwork showing ownership of its loans, which were originally made by banks and then sold to investors.
 National Collegiate is an umbrella name for 15 trusts that hold 800,000 private student loans, totaling $12 billion.
 More than $5 billion of that debt is in default, according to court filings.

+There's often a difference between where the loan originates and the loan servicer.
+The entity that services the loans buys the debt from the original lender, which gets the original lender out of the loan for a small profit, while the servicer then collects principal and interest for their profit.

+Loans may pass through several different servicers throughout their duration.
+Each time the loan is transferred it is the obligation of the entities in the transaction to properly doc

 Lenders Hate This One Weird Trick!
-(Score:3)
+(Score:4, Insightful)

 It's not bullshit.
 Any creditor has to be able to prove that you owe them money. it doesn't require a "special kit".
 It just requires standing up for yourself.